Noah Lane’s Endless Winter

 After a few luckless spins on the baggage-handler roulette, I started to wonder if the packing process for someone who travels multiple times a year would be any different from that of a recreational surfer and infrequent flier.
 That got me thinking: which of Db’s team riders would be taking the news with a bigger grin?

-Noah Lane seemed like the biggest nutcase on their roster, and I’d just heard that he had left his adopted home of Bundoran during the one week of the year when it’s summer in Ireland to hunt down frigid pointbreaks in Chile.
+Noah Lane seemed like the biggest nutcase on their roster, and I’d heard that he had recently left his adopted home of Bundoran during the one week of the year when it’s summer in Ireland to hunt down frigid pointbreaks in Chile.
 I reached out for packing tips and, frankly, to figure out what’s wrong with him.

 “I’m usually a pretty last-minute, throw-everything-in kinda traveler,” he admitted.
 This made a little sense.
 If you’re hurtling your body at icy chunks of ocean that even Russell Bierke ranks as among the hardest to surf, why be so precious about foam and fiberglass?